 “And so I’m in a very unique position to be able to talk about their great work and to amplify their message.
 And so I think we just find the way that we can play our parts.”

-Phoenix was reportedly a key player when it comes to promoting a plant-based message this awards season.
+Phoenix was reportedly a key player in promoting plant-based diets this awards season.
 He has been credited for inspiring a slew of award ceremonies – including the Golden Globes and Screen Actors Guild Award – to serve all-vegan menus.

 Phoenix’s Academy Award speech went viral.
 The longtime vegan used his platform to take aim at the way we plunder natural resources.
 He took particular issue with the dairy industry, too.

 “We go into the natural world and we plunder it for its resources.
 We feel entitled to artificially inseminate a cow and steal her baby, even though her cries of anguish are unmistakable.
 Then we take her milk that’s intended for her calf and we put it in our coffee and our cereal,” he said in his speech.

-But he called for hope, and unity in undoing the damage.
+But the actor called for hope, and unity in undoing the damage.

 “We’re talking about the fight against the belief that one nation, one people, one race, one gender, one species, has the right to dominate, use and control another with impunity.I think we’ve become very disconnected from the natural world.
 Many of us are guilty of an egocentric world view, and we believe that we’re the center of the universe.

 “We fear the idea of personal change, because we think we need to sacrifice something; to give something up.
 But human beings at our best are so creative and inventive, and we can create, develop and implement systems of change that are beneficial to all sentient beings and the environment.”